 Operating the Federal Transmission System poses various risks, including the risk of fire hazard that could result in widespread electric power outages, property damage, personal injury, or death.
 Bonneville has implemented and employs an integrated vegetation management program that is compliant with the North American Electric Reliability Corporation Standard FAC-003 to help ensure that its transmission lines remain free and clear of brush and trees and that trees and vegetation are a safe clearance distance so that vegetation will not come into contact with Bonneville's transmission lines under any operating conditions.
 Bonneville performs regularly scheduled vegetation inspections to help ensure the proper height and clearance condition through the use of helicopter patrols with light detection and ranging ("LIDAR") technology to measure the distance between transmission lines and vegetation and through foot patrol by transmission line maintenance crews.
-Bonneville's vegetation management program and related controls have typically been reviewed by WECC every three years to ensure compliance with North American Electric Reliability Corporation Standard FAC-003.
-The most recent completed audit of Bonneville's vegetation management program by WECC that was finalized in July 2019 found no violations of the standard.
-Bonneville is recognized as a right-of-way steward utility by the Right-of Way Stewardship Council, which is an accreditation program that establishes standards for responsible right-of-way vegetation management and promotes best practices for maintaining power system reliability and addressing ecological concerns.
+Bonneville is recognized as a right-of-way steward utility by the Right-of-way Stewardship Council, which is an accreditation program that establishes standards for responsible right-of-way vegetation management and promotes best practices for maintaining power system reliability and addressing ecological concerns.

-In spring 2020, Transmission Services released its original Wildfire Mitigation Plan to prevent Bonneville transmission lines and other assets from sparking wildfires, and to protect Bonneville lines and assets from the threat of wildfires.
+In the spring of 2020, Transmission Services released its original Wildfire Mitigation Plan to prevent Bonneville transmission lines and other assets from sparking wildfires, and to protect Bonneville lines and assets from the threat of wildfires.
 The Wildfire Mitigation Plan was updated in 2021 to add a Public Safety Power Shutoff procedure (the "PSPS").
 The PSPS is proactive de-energization of transmission lines and facilities due to extreme weather (i.e., high winds) and other environmental conditions (i.e., low relative humidity and extremely dry fuels) designed to further protect homes, businesses, property and emergency responders from the devastating effects of wildfires.